-Based on the financial results, the Board of Directors has recommended for the approval of shareholders, the following appropriations for the year 2022.
+Based on the financial results, the Board of Directors has recommended for the approval of shareholders, the following appropriations for the year 2023.

-BD millions 2022 2021
+BD millions 2023 2022

-Final cash dividends proposed 31.60 27.44
+Final cash dividends proposed 31.55 31.60

+Exceptional one-time cash dividend 10.80 -

-Interim cash dividends paid 22.33 22.35
+Interim cash dividends paid 22.35 22.33

-Donations 1.98 1.65
+Donations 3.60 1.98

 Transfer to statutory reserve - -

-Beyon is committed to consistently delivering attractive returns to its shareholders.
-Accordingly, the Board of Directors has recommended a full year cash dividend of BD 53.9M (US\$143.0M), at a value of 32.5 fils per share to be agreed at the Annual General Meeting, of which 13.5 fils per share was already paid during the third quarter of 2022 with the remaining 19 fils to be paid following the AGM in March 2023.
+Beyon is committed to delivering excellent returns to its shareholders and accordingly, the Board of Directors has recommended a full year cash dividend of BD64.7M (US\$171.6M), at a value of 39.0 fils per share which includes the regular dividend of 32.5 fils per share plus an additional special dividend of 6.5 fils per share, to be agreed at the Annual General Meeting.
+The 2023 interim dividend of 13.5 fils per share was already paid during the third quarter of 2023 with the remaining 25.5 fils to be paid following the AGM in March 2024.